 As you would expect, this game has you tasked to seek out and slay the Great White.
 You start with a boat, some diving gear, and a “Level 1” speargun.
 It’s your job to earn better and better equipment until you can drop Jaws’ life bar completely, then spear him with the front of your boat.
 It may not be a very good plan, but it’s a plan.

 Collecting shells allow you to buy upgrades at the two harbors on the map.
 These include more powerful spear weapons, a “Jaws tracker,” and a mini-submarine.
 Collecting enough points gives you access to a minigame where you bomb jellyfish from an airplane.
 Who knows why, but you’ll get half the number of jellyfish you explode payed out to you in shells.
-The obvious intent here is to hunt and trade until you’re strong enough to take on Jaws, who I should add, is coming after you the whole time.
+The obvious intent here is to hunt and trade until you’re strong enough to take on those great white teeth, who I should add, are coming after you the whole time.

 You have three lives, but you start at such an enormous disadvantage after dying, especially if you’re pretty far into it, that it makes no sense to continue.
 So pretty much, you have one shot in which to nail the game perfectly – and that will indeed take a hell of a lot longer than 30 minutes.
 Whether you’ll want to put up with it, however, is doubtful.